 If the Leafs don’t finally advance out of the first round this year, I don’t know when they ever will.
 They finished the regular season 23 points ahead of the Lightning.
 If they don’t get out of this series, this era for Toronto will be over.
 Kyle Dubas and Sheldon Keefe will both get fired, Auston Matthews is gone, and the roster will likely be re-worked.
 I expect them to finally do so and win this series, and I’ll take the Leafs to win it for 2 units.
 I think they do so in six or seven games and I’ll take the series to go over 5.5 games for a unit.

-I don’t see either of these teams winning the Cup or really even winning the Eastern Conference, so I’m not adding any futures for these teams.
+I don’t see either of these teams winning the Cup or even the Eastern Conference.
+The Bruins will beat whoever comes out of this matchup in the second round, so I’m not adding any futures on either of these teams.

 Game 1 Bets

 1u Maple Leafs/Lightning over 5.5 (-136)

 If you like the site and my work, share it with your friends!

 … and tell Dave Portnoy to hire me…

 One thought on “NHL Playoffs 2023 Series Preview: Maple Leafs vs. Lightning”